Are you Worried About Cleanliness in Southeast Asia? Here are Some Practical Tips to Help you get Through the Holiday!

 #01 – SQUAT TOILETS – EEK!

 OK.
 Let’s deal with this head on!
 Squat toilets in SE Asia range from proper ceramic cubicles to literally a hole in the floor.
 Contrary to popular belief, squat toilets are so much more hygienic than sit down toilets.
 With squat toilets, you don’t have to touch anything.
 No lifting of the lid or sitting on the seat.
+In most cases you don’t even need to touch the flush lever.
+I just use my foot.

 You’ll actually find that the locals actually prefer it.
 Some cubicles even come with a hose if you really wish to wash yourself but I never quite worked out how to do that without getting all my clothes wet!
 Make sure you bring your own tissues though!
 Can’t guarantee they will have any.